grimme-lab/MindlessGen/README.md

 - **Example 1**: `C:1-3, O:1-1, H:1-*` would result in a molecule with 1, 2, or 3 carbon atoms, exactly 1 oxygen atom, and between 1 and an undefined number of hydrogen atoms (i.e., at least 1).
 - **Example 2**: `Na:10-10, In:10-10, O:20-20`.
 This example would result in a molecule with exactly 10 sodium atoms, 10 indium atoms, and 20 oxygen atoms. **For a fixed element composition, the number of atoms (40) has to be within the min_num_atoms and max_num_atom interval.** `mindlessgen` will consequently always return a molecule with exactly 40 atoms.

+> [!WARNING]
+> When using `orca` and specifying elements with `Z > 86`, ensure that the basis set you've selected is compatible with (super-)heavy elements like actinides.
+> You can find a list of available basis sets [here](https://www.faccts.de/docs/orca/6.0/manual/contents/detailed/basisset.html#built-in-basis-sets).
+> A reliable standard choice that covers the entire periodic table is `def2-mTZVPP`.

 ## Citation

 When using the program for academic purposes, please cite: